hlim18/SaferTrip_JL/README.md

     1. Parse the Accept-Language HTTP header, which contains information about users' language preferences
     2. (If the server can't find matching language(s)) Determine users' location from their IP address

+Instead of deteting language of a visitor, we decided to make the web app's default language as Korean and provide buttons to switch between Korean and English.
+The reason is that we expect that most of users are Koreans living in Korea.
+Also, because we used `local storage`, users who want to use the app in English do not need to press the button every time they access the app.

 ### 2.3.1.
 Acknowledgements
 * Website that recognizes user's location/IP & changes lang. based on that @ [StackOverflow](https://stackoverflow.com/questions/2039016/website-that-recognizes-users-location-ip-changes-lang-based-on-that)
 * `Accept-Language` @ [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language)